sateesh8978/Docker-container/Docker-Cheatsheet.md

 ## Introduction
 Containers allow the packaging of your application (and everything that you need to run it) in a “container image”.
 Inside a container you can include a base operating system, libraries, files and folders, environment variables, volume mount-points, and your application binaries.

 A “container image” is a template for the execution of a container — It means that you can have multiple containers running from the same image, all sharing the same behavior, which promotes the scaling and distribution of the application.
 These images can be stored in a remote registry to ease the distribution.

 Once a container is created, the execution is managed by the container runtime.
 You can interact with the container runtime through the “docker” command.
-The three

-#### primary components of a container architecture (client, runtime, & registry) are diagrammed below:
+The three primary components of a container architecture (client, runtime, & registry) are diagrammed below:
-##### Runtime
-##### Daemon Registry
-##### Client Image
-##### registry Images
-##### Containers
-##### Remote APILocalor

 #### 1. docker CLI
 ##### 1.1 Container Related Commands